 From left to right, Seungpyo Hong, Ashley Cha, Jason Bugno, Suhair Sunoqrot, Ryan Pearson, Yang Yang, Kevin Tam, Jeeho Lee, Hao-jui Hsu, Frehiwot Gebrehiwot, Matthew Pasco, Ja Hye Myung

 Missing members: Marilyn Gaske

-Dr. Hong visits Loyola University to give a seminar in the Department of Biochemistry and Molecular biology.
+Dr. Hong visits the University of North Carolina at Chapel Hill to give a seminar in the Radiation Oncology Department.